wikrsh/algorithms/README.md

 # algorithms
-Collection of data structures and algorithms for competitive programming
+Copy-and-Paste friendly collection of data structures and algorithms for competitive programming